Hiyori-API/hiyori-cli/readme.md

 You can use the cli tool as `./hiyori`, `php hiyori` or `php src/run.php`.

+> [!NOTE]
+> It's recommended to keep a 1-second delay between requests for sources to prevent rate-limiting.

 #### MyAnimeList Ingestion
 ```console
 php hiyori ingest myanimelist --delay 1